fladry-creative/razberry_beret/README.md

 # iOS setup
 cd ../ios
-# Open RazberryBeret.xcodeproj in Xcode
+# Open RazberryBeret.xcodeproj in Xcode 15+
+# Build and run on iOS 17.0+ simulator or device
 ```

 More detailed setup instructions coming soon as development progresses.